-NATIONAL BLUEBERRIES MONTH
+NATIONAL BLUEBERRY MONTH

 National Blueberry Month is an annual designation observed in July.